TODAY

 Commissioner's Message

-Every day, the members of the FDNY bravely protect life and property in the world's greatest city, as firefighters, EMTs, paramedics and officers.
-It is an honor and a privilege to work in this great Department.
+Every day, the members of the FDNY bravely protect life and property in the world's greatest City, as firefighters, EMTs, paramedics and officers.
+It is an honor and a privilege to work for this great Department.

-The FDNY doesn’t just respond to emergencies, we prevent them, too.
-Take some time to explore this page and all the educational materials available.
+The FDNY doesn't just respond to emergencies, we prevent them, too.
+Take some time to explore this page and the wealth of educational materials available.
 This information saves lives.

 Fire Commissioner